uche-code-arch/Excel-Projects/README.md

 # Utilizing Multiple Linear Regression to Optimize Property Valuation(real_estate_price)
 This project focuses on utilizing a data-driven approach to property valuation at RealEstateBud in Manila.
 The primary goal is to create a robust valuation model utilizing Multiple Linear Regression, incorporating a number of factors.
 This model aims to significantly enhance the accuracy and transparency of property valuations, bridging the gap between estimated and actual property values.
-Tech Stack
+# Tech Stack
+Microsoft Excel was used for
+# Descriptive,
-Microsoft Excel will used for Descriptive, Diagnostics and Predictive Analytics.
+# Diagnostics and Predictive Analytics.